pipyat/E.-coli-Correlation/README.md

 # Division time is then proportional to the number of this molecule inherited as well as some rate, R.

-# By altering statistical parameters, experimental data can be recreated
+# By altering statistical parameters, experimental results can be matched.